The Maine Agenda › Golf & Racquet Sports

 How Much Does a Country Club Membership Cost in Maine?

 Start typing "country club membership cost" into a search bar and you will find a small industry of sites promising the initiation fee and dues for every club in Maine.
 Ignore them.
 Most of those numbers are scraped, years old, or invented, and a few even list the wrong golf course architect on the same page.
-The honest answer is harder and more useful: no private club in Greater Portland publishes its real membership number on its own website, the sticker price is only part of what you pay, and the way to get a true figure is to call and ask.
-Here is what the cost is actually made of, what the transparent end of the market really charges, and how to get a straight quote.
+The honest answer is harder and more useful: no country club in Greater Portland posts a rate card on its own website, but four of the five file a public federal tax return that states, to the dollar, what they collected in dues and joining money last year.
+Here is what the cost is actually made of, what those returns say, and how to get a straight quote.

 Walk through the membership pages of the area's private clubs and you will notice the same thing everywhere.
 Portland Country Club, The Woodlands Club, Purpoodock, Prouts Neck, Falmouth Country Club: all of them describe the golf, the dining, and the community, and none of them post an initiation fee or annual dues.
 Falmouth Country Club is the most modern and marketing-forward of the group, and even its membership page lists only three tiers, House, Social, and Full, with a single financial detail, that "initiation fees are set to increase quarterly through 2026."
 That is a real, citable fact and also a tell: there is an initiation fee, it is going up, and you have to inquire to learn what it is.